 When you turn on your heater during a cold front, do you have to deal with smelly air coming from the vents?
 If the answer is yes, your heating system needs some help!
 One of the main indicators of needed furnace repairs is abnormal odors coming from your system.
 If your nose senses something off, don’t suffer through it!

-Air Tech of Houston is the Houston heater repair company that can provide the expert team of technicians you need to locate the source of your furnace smell.
+Air Tech of Houston AC & Plumbing is the Houston heater repair company that can provide the expert team of technicians you need to locate the source of your furnace smell.
 Though some smells may just be inconvenient, keep in mind that others can be dangerous and risk your health.
 Whether your heater smells musty or is emitting even worse smells, we have the causes and solutions here!

 Rotten Egg Furnace Smells

-Many furnaces are field by gas, creating heat by igniting the gas within the combustion chamber of the unit.
+Many furnaces are fueled by gas, creating heat by igniting the gas within the combustion chamber of the unit.
 If the system works properly, the gas is contained far from your breathable air.
 However, if a malfunction occurs that causes a crack or weakness between the combustion chamber and other areas, you could experience a gas leak.

 Natural gas is an odorless, colorless gas, so it’s nearly impossible to identify in its natural state.
 This is why manufacturers insert a chemical into the gas that is scented.
 If you notice a strong odor of rotten eggs blowing from your vents or in your home, you could have an extremely dangerous gas leak.
 Immediately leave the area, and then call emergency services!